Barista Guides5 min readMarch 10, 2026

 Gaggia Classic Pro User Manual: Official Navigation Guide

 The Gaggia Classic Pro is a proven entry-level prosumer machine that rewards proper technique with genuine espresso quality.
 This guide covers the brew switch, steam valve, and OPV adjustment that most owners miss in the original manual.
-Follow these steps to dial in your first shots and avoid the most common beginner mistakes with this machine.

 The Gaggia Classic Pro is straightforward once you understand its rhythm, but it does not hold your hand.
 This guide translates the important parts of the manual into a sequence you can actually use at the machine: warm up, brew, steam, recover, and clean.